-- •i.
-Sexual Misconduct and Title IX Investigators (Investigators): Two members of the Title IX and Sexual Misconduct Response Team can be designated to conduct a thorough, reliable, and impartial investigation of the reported sexual misconduct or Title IX allegation. - •ii.
-Sexual Misconduct and Title IX Hearing Panel Members (Hearing Panel Members): Three members of the Title IX and Sexual Misconduct Response Team (who did not serve as Investigators on the case) may be designated to serve as Hearing Panel Members on Hearing Panels involving charges of sexual misconduct and/or Title IX violations.
-Hearing Panel Members are responsible for reviewing information provided by the Investigators, reviewing and weighing evidence, and rendering a decision in regard to the alleged misconduct as well as determining sanctions, if appropriate.
+- 1. Sexual Misconduct and Title IX Investigators (Investigators): Two members of the Title IX and Sexual Misconduct Response Team may be designated to conduct a thorough, reliable, and equitable investigation of the reported Sexual Misconduct or Title IX allegation and compile the information gathered into an Investigative Report. - 2.
+Sexual Misconduct and Title IX Hearing Panel Members (Hearing Panel Members): Three members of the Title IX and Sexual Misconduct Response Team (who did not serve as Investigators on the case) may be designated to serve as Hearing Panel Members during Hearings involving charges of Sexual Misconduct or Title IX violations.
+Hearing Panel Members are responsible for objectively evaluating all relevant evidence and rendering a determination regarding responsibility after a hearing is held.
+The Hearing Panel has the right and responsibility to ask questions and elicit information from parties and witnesses to aid in obtaining relative evidence both inculpatory and exculpatory.
+If a responsible finding is rendered, the Hearing Panel will determine sanctions.